Montreal slows down as autumn draws to a close. It’s the start of siesta season, long afternoons by the window watching the snow fall.

 How? workshops cost between $30 and $80, bookable on the website

-When? the boutique is open Monday to Wednesday, 11 a.m. to 5 p.m., Thursday and Friday, 11 a.m. to 7 p.m., and weekends, 11 a.m. to 5 p.m.
+When?
+The boutique is open Monday to Wednesday, 11 a.m. to 5 p.m., Thursday and Friday, 11 a.m. to 7 p.m., and weekends, 11 a.m. to 5 p.m.

-How? do-it-yourself products start at $10.
+How? do-it-yourself items start at $10.

-For those preparing for winter nights…
+For those who love long winter nights…

 Where?
 Café Moonday, 3962 Boulevard Saint-Laurent